AviVolah/DA-Projects/Projects/15th Project/ReadMe.md

     - Identified stock code with multiple descriptions and vice versa.
     - Remaining descriptions were cleaned and used to create 1:1 table of stock codes and product names.
 This table was used to populate the "name" column with clean product names.
     - Removed all irrelevant data from the data frame.
-- Product categorization
-    - Categories were planned around common categories and subcategories found on large retailer websites.
 - Invoice analysis
-    - Aggregated invoice data to understand customer purchasing habits (frequency, purchase volume, total purchase amount, product diversity).
-    - Aggregated product data and explored relationships between purchase frequency, purchase volume, total price.
-- Category analysis
-    - Aggregated category data and explored relationships between several sales metrics (units, order count, total sales, avg sales, etc).
-    - Identified the top performing categories and tracked their sales trends over time.
-Investigated significant changes in category performance.
+    - Aggregated invoice data to understand which item is most popular in invoices, what is the biggest and smallest purchase, how many quantity are usually present in an invoice, how many unique items are usually present in an invoice.
 - Hypothesis testing
-    - checked if longer description affects the item sales
+    - Checked if longer description affects the item sales

 ### Conclusions
 Based on the data and the analysis i did there are 3 points i arrived at: